 Today you’re changing hotels, but since the bus ride is short, you get a little extra time in Santiago.
 The morning is yours to explore so visit any sights you had to skip on your first day in Chile.

 Around lunch time, grab your bags from your hotel and head to the bus station to buy a ticket to Viña del Mar.
 Buses regularly depart from both Santiago Parajitos and Santiago Alameda stations, so you don’t have to worry about purchasing a ticket ahead of time.
-Just show up, walk up to the counter and purchase a ticket.
-Seriously, buses depart every 15 to 20 minutes.
+Just show up at the bus station, walk up to the counter and purchase a ticket.
+Buses depart every 15 to 20 minutes so no matter when you show up, you won’t have to wait long.

 From Santiago Alameda, the journey to Viña del Mar takes two hours, but from Parajitos station, it takes just over an hour and a half.
 Either way, the drive is not long and in no time, you’ll be on the western coast of Chile.
 Head to your hotel, drop your bags, and head out to explore.